Jean-Reinhold/Jean-Reinhold/README.md

 ---
 ### About me:
-I'm graduating as electronics technician looking forward to study computer engineering.<br/> Right now I'm applying for a development internship.
+I'm graduating as electronics technician and starting my bachelor's degree in computer engineering.<br/> Right now I'm applying for a development internship.

 ---